Bull Run Run

 - BRR Home »

-The course for the 2013 Bull Run Run 50 Miler will be the same as was used in the last five years.
+The course for the 2016 Bull Run Run 50 Miler will be the same as was used in the last eight years.
 It will use all but .3 mile of the Bull Run Trail as well as the White Loop and the infamous Do Loop.
 This page has information about the course.
 You don't need to memorize anything here.
 The course will be well marked.
 But you may find it helpful to have an idea of where you are on the course at any given time.

 Where is the Elevation Chart?
 What is the trail like?